Andrés Yllana

-Andrés Roberto Yllana (born 30 July 1974) is an Argentine football coach and former player who played as a midfielder, currently manager of Colón.
+Andrés Roberto Yllana (born 30 July 1974) is an Argentine football coach and former player who played as a midfielder.
+He is the current manager of Ecuadorian club Deportivo Cuenca.

 Playing career

 Yllana started his professional career as a midfielder with Gimnasia de La Plata in 1993, he played over 100 games for the club before moving to Italy where he played for Brescia and Verona.

 In 2004 Yllana returned to Argentina and his old club Gimnasia de La Plata but left again in 2005 to join Belgrano de Córdoba at the end of the 2006–07 season Belgrano were relegated from the Primera and Yllana moved on to join Arsenal de Sarandí.
 Playing only two games for Arsenal, he moved on again for the 2008 Clausura championship, this time to Nueva Chicago.

 Coaching career

 In 2020 Yllana became Mauro Camoranesi's assistant at Slovenian PrvaLiga club NK Tabor Sežana.
 He successively followed Camoranesi at NK Maribor.
 He was dismissed by Maribor together with Camoranesi and his entire coaching staff on 23 February 2021.